 4. Add Contextual Details — Include meal size, food type, stress level, and any “food noise” (cravings) you experienced.
 Why it matters: Context helps explain spikes or dips in appetite beyond medication effects.
 Pitfall: Bare numbers without context make pattern hunting a guessing game.
 Example: note “large carb lunch” or “high stress at work” so you can separate situational appetite changes from drug‑related trends.

-5. Set a Daily Reminder in Pepio — Enable a daily prompt at your chosen logging time to keep entries consistent.
+5. Set a Daily Reminder in Pepio — Set app reminders or calendar prompts to keep entries consistent.
 Why it matters: Consistency is crucial; daily logs are most informative in the first 90 days.
 Pitfall: Relying on memory leads to sporadic entries and weaker trend data.
-Research shows structured monitoring in early weeks improves data quality and user habit formation (90‑day monitoring plan).

-6. Review Weekly Trends — View average hunger scores per week and overlay dose changes or missed shots.
+6. Review Weekly Trends — Review progress and correlate appetite notes with your recorded dose history.
+Export logs for clinician visits.
 Why it matters: Weekly averages smooth day‑to‑day noise and reveal sustained suppression or rebound.
 Pitfall: Focusing only on single days misses the bigger trend.
 How to interpret: three falling weekly averages suggest sustained appetite reduction; gradual rises over several weeks may mean rebound or contextual changes.
 Use weekly reviews to spot patterns before your clinic visit.

 7. Export or Share the Report for Clinician Visits — Generate a concise summary and bring it to appointments.
 Why it matters: A clear, time‑stamped log helps clinicians see timelines for dose changes, symptoms, and weight trends.
 Pitfall: Unorganized screenshots can confuse rather than clarify.
 Safety note: tracking helps discussion, but it does not replace clinical evaluation.
 If you notice concerning symptoms, contact your clinician promptly rather than relying solely on self‑tracking.